Abdul6060/jqueryCalculator/README.md

 # jqueryCalculator.
 A calculator designed using jQuery.
-To view this project on your browser, download the source code, open "index.html" file in your browser
+To view this project on your browser, click this link https://playful-bavarois-f7bab3.netlify.app/